sanjsingh07/Domi-chain/docs/src/developing/programming-model/accounts.md

 lifetime is expressed by a number of fractional native tokens called _lamports_.
 Accounts are held in validator memory and pay ["rent"](#rent) to stay there.
 Each validator periodically scans all accounts and collects rent.
-Any account that drops to zero lamports is purged.
-Accounts can also be marked [rent-exempt](#rent-exemption) if they contain a sufficient number of lamports.
+Any account that drops to zero tock is purged.
+Accounts can also be marked [rent-exempt](#rent-exemption) if they contain a sufficient number of tock.

-In the same way that a Linux user uses a path to look up a file, a Solana client uses an _address_ to look up an account.
+In the same way that a Linux user uses a path to look up a file, a Analog client uses an _address_ to look up an account.
 The address is a 256-bit public key.

 ## Signers